benbodhi/nftcsv/README.md

 If you don't have Python installed or your version is older than 3.6, you can download the latest version from the official website: https://www.python.org/downloads/

 ## Installation

 1. Clone this repository or download it as a ZIP file and extract it to a directory of your choice.

 2. Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux) and navigate to the directory where you have extracted the project files.

-3. Install the required Python library, `requests`, by running the following command:
+3. Install the required Python libraries, `requests` and `tkinter`, by running the following command:

-`python3 -m pip install requests`
+`python3 -m pip install requests tkinter`

 ## Configuration

 1. In the project directory, you'll find a file named `config.example.ini`.
 Make a copy of this file and name it `config.ini`.

 2. Open the `config.ini` file in a text editor and replace `your_wallet_address_here` with your own wallet address and `your_etherscan_api_key_here` with your own Etherscan API key.

 ## Usage